SAVE THE MUSIC TREE

 Once students are aware of the Music Tree relevance and their environmental responsibility, they will be empowered to educate their families, generating a virtuous circle towards the conservation and sustainable management of our beloved “Music Tree”.

-On the other hand, Los Angeles, as the most important city in the music industry, will be a perfect start for promoting this public awareness campaign towards demanding immediate reforestation and sustainability in the use of “The Music Tree” among bow makers/traders, music lovers and professional musicians who are end consumers of the bow for stringed instruments industry.
+On the other hand, Los Angeles and New York, as the most important cities in the music industry, will be a perfect start for promoting this public awareness campaign towards demanding immediate reforestation and sustainability in the use of “The Music Tree” among bow makers/traders, music lovers and professional musicians who are end consumers of the bow for stringed instruments industry.

 GET INVOLVED NOW!